You can't mention the word 'fishing' in Saskatchewan without people thinking fondly about Nipawin and Tobin Lake.

 Your Choice of lakes, both minutes from downtown Nipawin

-The Walleye fishing record in Saskatchewan has been broken six times consecutively on Tobin Lake - which still proudly holds the world ice fishing record for walleye at 18.3 pounds.
-If you're looking for great fishing in Saskatchewan Canada on a lake that offers thousands of secluded fishing hotspots, look no further than Nipawin!
+The Walleye fishing record in Saskatchewan has been broken six times consecutively on Tobin Lake - which still proudly holds the world ice fishing record for Walleye (Pickerel family) at 18.3 pounds.
+Tobin Lake is also an ideal destination for anglers seeking battle with huge Northern Pike (3 - 5 feet Pike are not an uncommon catch of the day for anglers who know how to hunt them.)
+If you're looking for great fishing in northern Saskatchewan Canada, look no further than Nipawin!
 TOBIN LAKE FISHING MAP

 NEW LICENSING PROCESS IN EFFECT: Fishing Licenses now involve your one-time registration in the provinces database with an annual renewal.